List of Phi Kappa Psi chapters: Chapter naming convention

 If borders change, the chapter name does not.
 Virginia Delta was chartered at Bethany College in 1859.
 After the Civil War, Bethany College was in West Virginia, but the chapter remained Virginia Delta.

 Chapters are named based on when the charter is granted, not when it is installed.
 As a result, there have been rare instances when the chapter naming convention may not appear to be consistent with the charter dates.
 For example, four charters have been granted in Iowa.
 The second granted was the fourth installed, so Iowa Beta chartered after Iowa Gamma and Iowa Delta.

-List of chapters and colonies

-Italicization of an entire row indicates an inactive chapter or a colony.

-The S column indicates the status of a chapter or colony:

-The # column indicates order in which each chapter was originally chartered.